AnujSingho/Financial_Econometrics/1. The Econometric Models and Estimation Methods/README.md

 $$ \text{weight} =\frac{1}{\text{standard deviation}^{2}} $$

 **Step 5:** Once we get the weight variable, we can plug this weight variable into any statistical software to run a weighted least square regression model.

+** Source - WorldQuant University**